Aklilu-Mandefro/mern-stack-registration-application/README.md

-## MERN stack registration application - for Beginners
+## MERN stack registration application - For Beginners

 This is a simple beginner-friendly multi-step registration form with animated transitions using MongoDB, Express, React, and Node.